isomerpages/mti-osir/_designation/Designation Process.md

 <ul>
 <li>
 <p>Whether the entity provides a critical function in relation to Singapore’s
-national security interests; such as the delivery of essential goods or services to Singapore; and</p>
+national security interests, such as the delivery of essential goods or services to Singapore; and</p>
 </li>
 <li>